U Dhammaloka: Early life

-Dhammaloka was born in Booterstown, County Dublin in 1856 and given the name Laurence Carroll.
-He reportedly gave at least five names for himself including Laurence Carroll, Laurence O'Rourke and William Colvin.
+Dhammaloka was born Laurence Carroll in Booterstown, County Dublin in 1856.
+He reportedly gave at least five names for himself including Laurence O'Rourke and William Colvin.
 On occasion he used the nom de plume "Captain Daylight".
 It is accepted that he was Irish, almost certainly born in Dublin in the 1850s, and emigrated to the United States, possibly via Liverpool.
 He then worked his way across the US as a migrant worker before finding work on a trans-Pacific liner.
-Leaving the ship in Japan, he made his way to Rangoon, arriving probably in the late 1870s or early 1880s, before the Third Anglo-Burmese War, which marked the final conquest of Burma by the British.
+Disembarking in Japan, he made his way to Rangoon, arriving probably in the late 1870s or early 1880s, before the Third Anglo-Burmese War, which marked the final conquest of Burma by the British.

 Burmese career

 In Burma, he found work in Rangoon as a tally clerk in a logging firm before becoming interested in the Burmese Buddhism he saw practised all around him.
 Around 1884, he took ordination as a novice monk under the name Dhammaloka.
 Fully ordained sometime prior to 1899, he began work as a teacher (probably in the Tavoy monastery in Rangoon).
 By 1900, he had gained the status of a senior monk in that monastery and began travelling and preaching throughout Burma, becoming known as the "Irish pongyi" or "Irish Buddhist".

 In 1900, Dhammaloka began his public career with two largely unnoticed advertisements forbidding Christian missionaries to distribute tracts and a more dramatic – and widely reprinted – declaration, first published in Akyab, warning Buddhists of the threats Christian missionaries posed to their religion and culture.
-Following a 1901 preaching tour, he confronted an off-duty British Indian police officer at the Shwedagon pagoda in Rangoon in 1902 over the wearing of shoes – a contentious issue in Burma as Burmese Buddhists would not wear shoes on pagoda grounds.
+Following a 1901 preaching tour, he confronted an off-duty British Indian police officer at the Shwedagon pagoda in Rangoon in 1902 over the wearing of shoes – a contentious issue in Burma as Burmese Buddhists never wear shoes on pagoda grounds.
 The Indians who staffed the police force equally went barefoot in Indian religious buildings, but off-duty visited Burmese pagodas in boots, in what was interpreted as a mark of serious disrespect.
 Attempts by the officer and the British authorities to bring sedition charges against Dhammaloka and to get pagoda authorities to repudiate him failed, boosting his public reputation.
 Later that year he held another preaching tour, which drew huge crowds.

 After some years' absence Dhammaloka returned to Burma in 1907, establishing the Buddhist Tract Society (see below).
 In December a reception in his honour was held in Mandalay with hundreds of monks and he met the new Thathanabaing, the government recognised head of the sangha; in early 1908 he held another preaching tour, and continued preaching until at least 1910 and his trial for sedition (see below).